 I’ve used a hot water pastry because I love working with it, it also has less fat, thus it is a bit of a healthier alternative.
-The filling is made with cabbage, lots of cabbage.
-This recipe is easy to veganise, change the butter with oil.
-I would have done that, but I had some egg whites in the fridge that I wanted to use up.
+The filling is made with cabbage, lots of cabbage, making it even more healthy as is packed with veggies.

 The pies were delicious mainly because of the spices.
 Add lots of smoked paprika, it will give it such a great taste.
 You can use fresh cabbage, but I had a bag of frozen cabbage that was already chopped, so easier to use.

 Ingredients for 12 Cabbage Filled Individual Pies:

 – 115g vegan butter

 – 750g cabbage